fishcus/KAP-manual/en/config/metadata_jdbc.en.md

 7. Start KAP

-### How to migrate metadata from hbase to jdbc
+### How to migrate metadata from hbase to JDBC
 1. Set configuration item `kylin.metadata.url` of configuration file `$KYLIN_HOME/conf/kylin.properties` to the hbase metadata to be migrated
 2. Run `$KYLIN_HOME/bin/metastore.sh backup` to backup metadata, and get the backup path
-3. Set the metadata's settings to jdbc
+3. Set the metadata's settings to JDBC
 4. Run `$KYLIN_HOME/bin/metastore.sh restore /path/to/backup` to restore metadata, for example `metastore.sh restore meta_backups/meta_2016_06_10_20_24_50`